-The customs clearance of goods (products) is certified by a special stamp of the fiscal authorities, placed on a customs declaration, after which the goods (products) may be legally released for free circulation into the customs territory of Ukraine.
+The customs clearance of goods (products) is certified by a special stamp (or a special mark in case of electronic customs declarations) of the fiscal authorities, placed on a customs declaration, after which the goods (products) may be legally released for free circulation into the customs territory of Ukraine.

 Customs clearance is conducted by the fiscal authorities in order to confirm information about the goods (products) and vehicles shipped through the customs border of Ukraine.
 The customs clearance is conducted in places where the appropriate customs subdivisions authorized to conduct customs clearance are located.